lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

 end
 ```

 - They share some properties.
 They all have a name, a width and a length.
-For every building we have a way to calculate the floor area
+For every building we have a way to calculate the floor area.
+You can create 3 files and repeat 3 times the same thing to show them the power of inheritance later and the DRY principle.

 ```ruby
 class House